 When to Apply for International Health Insurance

 To be eligible for global health insurance, you must be planning to reside outside of your home country on or before the effective date of your plan (with some exceptions), which is why it is important to start your research early for coverage.
-Most plans will require that you apply 30 to 45 days prior to departure date.
+Most plans will require that you apply 30 to 45 days prior to the departure date.
 This application time is necessary for the approval process of the insuring company as well as validation of your health condition and any pre-existing conditions.
 Keep in mind that if you decide to apply earlier or to move the effective date to another time, you may need to provide an updated health declaration and new information from your health care provider to ensure that there is no new health condition that was not included in the initial application.

-Compare Global Medical Insurance Plans
+Compare Global Health Insurance Plans

 It is best to work with a licensed international insurance broker who can walk you through the pros and cons of various plans to find the best plan for your specific needs.
 There are no additional costs for working with a broker, just an added level of service with an experienced professional who is looking after your needs.